-Break lockwire if present and remove the two
+A. Observe the method of lockwire securing the two screws to assure correct reassembly.
+Break lockwire if present and remove the two screws.

-screws.
 Remove retainer on the female half.
 Note that housing on the female half incorporates two lock ring grooves.
 If the lock ring on the female half is installed in the outer groove, away from the ball-retaining sleeve, proceed to step B. If the lock ring on the female half is installed in safety inner groove on the housing, adjacent to the ball-retaining sleeve, spread the lock ring until it may be moved into full engagement in the second (outer) groove.

 B. Grasp outside diameter of the ball retaining sleeve with the fingers while using the thumbs to spread the ends of the retainer ring.
 Slide ball-retaining sleeve back until stopped by the lock ring on the female half in the housing on the female half groove.
 This action allows the 24 balls to disengage from the mating groove in the appropriate Pressure Control Elbow Assy (1-1).
 The two parts may now be separated.
-Note: The O-ring used on Option 3 to seal the joint between the two halves will provide considerable resistance to separation.
+Note: The o-ring utilized, on Elbow Assy (1-1), to seal the joint between the two halves will provide considerable resistance to separation.
 The Teflon seal used on option 4 will separate easier.
 Axial force and twisting of the two halves in opposite directions will aid in this operation.

 C. When the Female Half Quick Disconnect is disengaged, move ball retainer sleeve back to engaged position and temporarily reinstall ring retainer on the female half and two screws to prevent loss of the parts.

-Inspect the hose fitting male threads for dirt and damage and clean to remove all contamination including old thread tape and or sealants.
+Inspect the hose fitting male threads for dirt and damage.
 Clean and repair threads as necessary.
-Apply antiseize compound.
-For Options M or N (BSPP threads) install a proper sized gasket (not furnished by Carter) in the proper position.
-Use the wrench flats on the Female Housing (5-5) or (6-5) to tighten the female half to the hose fitting.
-The hose coupling should also be gripped only by the wrench flats.
+Apply anti seize compound.
+For Options K, M or N (BSPP threads) install a proper sized gasket (not furnished by Eaton) in the proper position.
+Use the wrench flats on the female housing on the female half to tighten the female half to the hose fitting.

-7.1.2 Reconnect, safety lock and lockwire the female half quick disconnect to the Pressure Control Elbow Assy (1-1) as appropriate using the following steps:
+Reconnect, safety lock and lockwire the female half quick disconnect to the Pressure Control Elbow Assy (1-1) as appropriate using the following steps: